Use These Tips to Prevent Theft and Fraud

 - Avoid Web Browsing on POS Terminals: An easy way to expose POS software vulnerabilities is to browse the web and accidentally download malware through a malicious website or a phishing scam.
 Best practice is to do all web work on a separate computer, or restrict where and what employees can browse.
 On both the separate computer and the POS terminal, an absolute must is…

 - Good Antivirus Protection: All of the above practices mean nothing without quality protection in place.
-A strong firewall, denial of service defense, intrusion protection, malware/virus protection, encryption, and so on, are all essentials for small businesses to stay ahead of the curve.
+A strong firewall, denial of service defense, intrusion protection, malware/virus protection, encryption, and so on, are all essentials for small businesses to prevent security breaches and stay ahead of the curve.

 For questions regarding POS systems, and to find the right POS system for you, visit our website at or call toll free at 1-877-580-9687.